mkirchner/linked-list-good-taste/README.md

 ### Maintaining a handle

-An additional benefit of that paricular interpretation is that it supports editing the `next` pointer of the predecessor of the current item throughout the entire traversal.
+An additional benefit of that particular interpretation is that it supports editing the `next` pointer of the predecessor of the current item throughout the entire traversal.